googlefonts/fontquant/README.md

 The individual values are described [in the documentation](Lib/fontquant/README.md) along with recommendations of how to interpret them for user interfaces.

+# Development Status

+The project in **Alpha** stage, which means that features and implementations may change without notice.

+Once we've reached Beta, we will keep a log of API changes.

 # Installation

 Install tool with pip: `pip install .`